Dobhar-chú: Description

-Physical description of the Dobhar-Chú resembles an otter but said to be about five times as large 10–15 feet, with a white pelt, black ear tips, and a black cross shape on its back.
-Though, due to the murky waters it is said to reside in, its pelt may be portrayed as darker.
+The Dobhar-chú is described as resembling an otter, though about five times as large at 10–15 feet, with a white pelt, black ear tips, and a shape like a black cross on its back.
+Due to the murky waters it is said to reside in, its pelt may be portrayed as darker.

 Headstone

-A headstone, found in Conwall cemetery in Glenade, County Leitrim, depicts the Dobhar-chú and is related to a tale of an attack on a local woman by the creature.
-The stone is claimed to be the headstone of a grave of a woman killed by the Dobhar-chú in the 18th century.
+A headstone, found in Congbháil (Conwall) Cemetery in Glenade, County Leitrim, depicts the Dobhar-chú.
+It is related to a story of an attack on a local woman by the creature.
+It is claimed that the headstone is that of the victim, purportedly killed by the Dobhar-chú in the 18th century.

-The monument is a recumbent flag of sandstone, which is about 4.6 by 1.10 ft in size.
-It depicts a recumbent animal having body and legs like those of a dog with the characteristic depth of rib and strength of thigh.
-The tail, long and curved, shows a definite tuft.
-The rear of the haunch, and still more the tail, are in exceptionally low relief, apparently due to the loss of a thin flake from the face of the slab.
-So far the description is canine.
-The lettering, and carving are in relief.
+The memorial consists of a single flag of sandstone, approximately 4.6 by 1.10 ft in size, and depicts a recumbent animal with features characteristic of a canid with a tufted tail.
+The lettering and carving are in relief.

 Legend

 In 1722, Grace McGloighlin, locally known as Grace Connolly (her maiden name), lived in the townland of Creevelea at the north-west corner of Glenade Lough.
-One morning she went down to the lough [lake] to wash some clothes.
-Some accounts say that her husband, Terrence, rushed to the shore after hearing her scream whilst others say that he went down after she failed to return that evening.
-Both accounts say Mr. McGloighlin rushed down only to find her mutilated body with the Dobhar-Chú sleeping on top of her.
-Terrence runs home and grabs a dagger before returning to kill the Dobhar-Chú.
-As the beast died it let out a whistling yell to its mate, who soon rose from the lough.
-The second beast chased him from the lough, and after a long and bloody battle, which some accounts say he did not face alone, he killed the second Dobhar-Chú.
+One morning, she went down to the lough to wash some garments.
+Some accounts say that her husband, Terrence, rushed to the scene upon hearing her scream, while others claimed that he came to the shore after she had failed to return that evening.
+Both accounts assert that upon Mr. McGloighlin's arrival, he discovered her mutilated body with the Dobhar-chú sleeping on top.
+Terrence ran home and, bringing a dagger with him, killed the Dobhar-chú.
+As the beast died, it let out a whistling yell to its mate, who soon rose from the lough.
+The second beast chased him from the shore and, after a long and bloody battle, McGloighlin killed the second Dobhar-chú.

 Cryptozoology

-Many sightings have been documented down through the years.
-Most recently in 2003 Irish Artist Sean Corcoran and his wife claim to have witnessed a Dobhar-Chú on Omey Island in Connemara, County Galway.
-In his description the large dark creature made a haunting screech, could swim fast and had orange flipper like feet.
+Sightings have been documented throughout the years, most recently in 2003.
+Irish artist Sean Corcoran and his wife claimed to have witnessed a Dobhar-chú on Omey Island in Connemara, County Galway.
+In his description, the large dark creature made a haunting screech, was capable of swimming rapidly, and possessed orange flipperlike feet.